rubyforgood/human-essentials/README.md

 ### Stay Scoped

 Try to keep your PRs limited to one particular issue and don't make changes that are out of scope for that issue.
-If you notice something that needs attention but is out-of-scope, put a TODO, FIXME, or NOTE comment above it
+If you notice something that needs attention but is out-of-scope, [please create a new issue.](https://github.com/rubyforgood/diaper/issues/new)

 ### Testing